GovTechSG/ship-hats-overview/webinspect-scan-via-api.md

 - Your agency has access to SHIP bamboo
 - Your agency has access to Fortify SSC

-For web applications that do not have a login page, follow these steps:
+For web applications that **do not have a login** page, follow these steps:
 <!--1,2,3, and 4a.-->
 1. [Generate an Authentication Token](#generate-an-authentication-token)
 1. [Get Project Version Data](#get-project-version-data)
 1. [Choose a Scan Policy](#choose-a-scan-policy)
 1. [Run the Scan without Login Macro](#run-the-scan-without-login-macro)

-For web appications that are protected by a login page, follow these steps:
+For web applications that **are protected by a login** page, follow these steps:
 <!--steps 1,2,3,4b,5, and 6.-->
 1. [Generate an Authentication Token](#generate-an-authentication-token)
 1. [Get Project Version Data](#get-project-version-data)